 1 Policy Context and Rationale 3

 2 Legislation (Statutory Regulations and Guidelines) 4

 3 Roles and Responsibilities 4

 4 Curriculum Design 4

 5 Safe and Effective Practice 5

 6 Equality of Opportunity 5

 7 Definition of Relationships and Sex Education (RSE) 6

 8 Responsibilities and Delivery Overview 7

 9 Managing Difficult Questions 7

 10 Parents' right to withdraw their child 7

 11 Intended Outcomes 8

 12 Monitoring and Assessing 8

 13 Confidentiality 9

-14 Counselling Services 9
+14 Counselling Services.
+9

 15 Outside Speakers 10

 16 EYFS 10

 17 Dissemination of the Policy 10

-18Further Sources of Information 10
+18Further Sources of Information.
+10

 Appendices

-Appendix 1 - PSHE Long Term Plan 11
+Appendix 1 - PSHE Long Term Plan

-To give parents and carers a more in-depth look at certain aspects of the curri details of one of the units taught across the school, along with some sample in Appendix 2- Unit of Work- 'Growing and naterial:
+To give parents and carers a more in-depth look at certain aspects of the curriculum, we have include details of one of the units taught across the school, along with some sample material: Appendix 2- Unit of Work- 'Growing and Changing' d

-Changing' Appendix 3- Example material for 'Growing and 12
+Changing'

-Changing' 24
+Changing'